MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/security.md

     ![Add a user](media/add-user-3.PNG "Add a user")

-2. In the **Set up the basics** screen enter the first name, last name, display name, and username.
+2. In the **Set up the basics** screen, enter the first name, last name, display name, and username.

     ![Set up the basics screen](media/set-up-basics.PNG "Set up the basics screen")